eggs-benny/bank_app/README.md

 - amount
 must be a positive number greater than 0, else an error will be thrown. numbers will be rounded to 2 decimal places.

+## Testing
+Unit tests & integration tests all pass, with a >95% coverage.

 ## Usage
 [ScreenShot](./appDisplay.png) of the app's usage.